iffa/SimpleChangelog/README.md

 ## Installation

-SimpleChangelog is hosted on Jitpack.io - to add the library to your project first add Jitpack as a repository in your project's root build.gradle file:
+SimpleChangelog is hosted on Jitpack - to add the library to your project first add Jitpack as a repository in your project's root build.gradle file:
 ```gradle
 allprojects {